Skip to main content

 You can group Development, Compliance, Foundation and your own topics within a pathway.
 This might be to group similar Development topics based around a theme, or Compliance topics for a specific role.

 You could also combine a Compliance topic with a topic of your own.
-This might be a Compliance topic on, say, Anti-Bullying which is then followed by a short topic or article of your own which contains your organisation's Anti-Bullying code and asks the explorer to confirm they have read the code and agree to it.
+This might be a Compliance topic on, say, Anti-Bullying which is then followed by a short topic of your own which contains your organisation's Anti-Bullying code and asks the explorer to confirm they have read the code and agree to it.

 Can I have notifications, due dates and certified dates for pathways?

 You sure can!
-Pathways can have Due Dates and Certified Dates in the same way topics and articles can.
+Pathways can have Due Dates and Certified Dates in the same way topics can.
 You can choose due dates to be based on the day of enrolment or a fixed date.

 Did this answer your question?